Employee Benefits Summary

-The University currently has two options with a PPO plan administered by Anthem Blue Cross/Blue Shield.
+The University currently has two options with a PPO plan administered by ARC.
 The University makes a contribution to both the single and family plan, and the employee is required to pay a portion of the premium.

 Employees may participate in the Delta Dental plan on a voluntary basis.
 The plan also offers discounts for vision care.

 A defined contribution plan is provided to all benefit-eligible employees.
 The University currently contributes 6% of a participating employee's base salary and requires an employee contribution of 5%.
 Eligibility is based on age and years of service.
 The years of service requirement can be waived by providing proof of eligible employment at another post-secondary institution.

 Supplemental Retirement Annuity Plan

 Regular employees can elect to participate in the voluntary Supplemental Retirement Annuity Plan (SRA).
 In general, employees place part of their pre-tax gross earnings into their SRA account by payroll reduction.

 The University pays the entire premium for term life equal to the employee's salary and accidental death policy equal to 1 1/2 x annual salary.
 Benefits are stated in thousands of dollars and are based upon the employee's base salary or annualized base wages.
 Benefits are provided for benefit eligible employees.